Rosalyn Carson-DeWitt, MD

 Your doctor may prescribe the following:

 Thymectomy is a surgical procedure to remove the thymus gland.
-Surgery may improve symptoms or bring remission in some patients.
+Surgery may improve symptoms or bring remission in some people.

 This may only be needed if breathing is severely impaired.
 This can happen during an episode of myasthenic crisis.